We hope you enjoyed a fun and challenging but run in this area of outstanding natural beauty.

 All controls are available to all three courses.
 PLEASE MAKE SURE YOU FULLY UNDERSTAND THE SCORING SYSTEM – ASK FOR CLARIFICATION AT REGISTRATION IF NEEDED.
 SOME CONSIDERATION OF A “PLAN” RECOMMENDED PRIOR TO THE EVENT!

 A deduction of three points will be made from your score for every minute, or part minute, that your time exceeds the time you have chosen to run.
 However, on all courses, (but in practice, on the long course only), if you excel, a three points per minute bonus will be added for achieving the maximum score of 440 points in less than the allocated time!

 Having a piece of string with knots indicating how far you expect to run in an hour could be a useful accessory in selecting your route.
 Those who have run score courses on mountain marathons will appreciate the benefits of the simple aid!

-A limited number of maps will be printed for entry on the day.
+Entry on the day: a limited number of maps will be printed

 The longer courses are unsuitable for novices and unaccompanied juniors.
 These groups are restricted to Medium or the Short courses, at the discretion of the organiser.

 Participants may run as a pair.

 £8 (plus £2 for non BOF members).
 Juniors £3.